Notproginfinix/phhusson-treble_experimentations/Xiaomi-Redmi-Pad-SE.md

 Copy the file into the platform-tools folder, if you do not have said folder you can download it from HERE: https://developer.android.com/studio/releases/platform-tools

+Do not use the vndklite version of the ROM.

 You must also have the vbmeta.img file, you extract it from the Miui stock ROM, if you don't have it, you can extract it from the official ROM for fastboot from Xiaomi firmware.
 Once you have copied the ROM .img file which is inside the .xz and vbmeta.img file into the platform-tools folder, simply run the following commands from the platform-tools folder in order and you can enjoy your ROM AOSP.

 `fastboot --disable-verification flash vbmeta vbmeta.img`